polarmobile/coffeescript-style-guide/README.md

 Methods and variables that are intended to be "private" should begin with a leading underscore:

       _privateMethod: ->

-(The _official_ CoffeeScript convention is camelCase, because this simplifies interoperability with JavaScript.
-For more on this decision, see [here][coffeescript-issue-425].)

 <a name="functions"/>
 ## Functions